 If you’d like more vegan recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious and nutritious, of course.

 Carrot Top Pistou.
 PIN IT.

 Carrot Top Pistou – The Recipe

 - 1 small bunch carrot tops – washed & trimmed if necessary

 - 1 clove garlic – peeled (I used 4 garlic scapes instead)

 - ¼ tsp sea salt (I used Atlantic grey sea salt)

 - ½ lemon – zest & juice

-I’m sharing this jar of carrot top pesto with Everyday Healthy Recipes for #CookBlogShare.
+I’m sharing this jar of carrot top pistou with Everyday Healthy Recipes for #CookBlogShare.

 This post contains affiliate links to Froothie Optimum products*.
 Links are marked with an *.
-Buying through a link will not cost you any more, but I will get a small commission.
+If you buy through a link it won’t cost you any more, but I’ll get a small commission.
 Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.